tenzir/tenzir/web/blog/native-zeek-log-rotation-and-shipping/index.md

    ```

    The above Zeek script hooks up two pipelines via the function
    `Tenzir::postprocess`.
-Each pipelines executes upon log rotation and receives
+Each pipeline executes upon log rotation and receives
    the Zeek log file as input.
 The first simply imports all data via
    [`import`](/operators/sinks/import) and the second writes the logs as
    [`parquet`](/formats/parquet) files using [`to`](/operators/sinks/to).

 ## Fate sharing

-Zeek implements the above desribed log rotation logic by spawning a separate
+Zeek implements the above described log rotation logic by spawning a separate
 child process.
 When the (parent) Zeek process dies, e.g., due power loss or
 running out of memory, it takes all children down along with it.